Alisha Benson and Lance Beck: Kids Worth Every Penny of Investment

 We have also noticed that every year CVSD continues to build on their pursuit towards even greater excellence in education.
 Our community supporting this levy is an important part of their ability to continue in that pursuit.

-By supporting this levy, CVSD will be able to continue to meet the needs of our growing community.
-For the sake of our children and the future success of our community I hope you will join me and vote YES in February to approve this levy.
+By supporting these levies, CVSD will be able to continue to meet the needs of our growing community.
+For the sake of our children and the future success of our community, I hope you will join me and vote YES TWICE in February to approve this levy.

 My husband and I are VOTING YES because we understand the value of a CVSD education.
 We were raised in the Spokane Valley and are graduates of the Central Valley school system.
 He is a successful health care leader and I am a successful business owner today because we had a strong educational foundation.
 Our district is one of the best in the state!
 And as such, they have thoughtfully prepared for the future growth of our district.
 They have diligently managed our taxpaying dollars from previous bonds and levies to meet the prior facility and education needs of our district.
 I TRUST THEM FULLY to do it again with these levy dollars and the plans to meet these current and critical needs for our district.
 I am PROUD to say I am VOTING YES and PROUD to say my sons will both be third generation graduates of CVSD!

-The Central Valley Education Association encourages community members to continue their investment in our students and public schools by voting YES on the February 9th school levy.
-This supplemental levy allows Central Valley students the additional support they need, including smaller class sizes, safety and support personnel, updated technology, and school security.
+The Central Valley Education Association encourages community members to continue their investment in our students and public schools by voting YES TWICE on the February 13th school levies.
+The replacement EPO levy and Capital Improvements Levy allows Central Valley students the additional support they need, including safety and support personnel, updated technology, and school security.
 Central Valley has been the regional leader in financial stewardship, and with your support, will bring our students the best educational experience possible.

 I am VOTING YES because I trust and support the thoughtful planning that CVSD has done to solve for a rapidly growing district.
 CVSD has delivered on every promise and they have been good stewards with our taxpaying dollars.
 Now is a critical time for our district, community and students.